-Finish exploring Shiraz, by visiting the Vakil Hamman, Bazaar, and the stunning Nasir ol-Molk.
+Finish exploring Shiraz, by visiting the Vakil Hammam, Bazaar, and the stunning Nasir ol-Molk.
 Experience activities to learn about the Persian Art of decorating Mosque.

 Leaving Shiraz to Maymand (World Heritage), located about 500 kilometres away.
 There, you can experience some outdoor activities and walk through this very ancient rocky village.
 Prepare local food with your host, and stay for the night in a troglodyte ecolodge.